KageKirin/2dimagefilter/wiki/2DComputerGraphic.md

 <https://lh5.googleusercontent.com/-TJI4KFJm5OQ/UVXV3L0rMLI/AAAAAAAAAfw/U01utEtY8sk/s800/application-vnd.scribus_4x%2528vector%2529.png>

-Vector graphics is the use of geometrical primitives such as points, lines, curves, and shapes or polygon(s), which are all based on mathematical expressions, to represent images in computer graphics.
+  - Vector graphic\* is the use of geometrical primitives such as points, lines, curves, and shapes or polygon(s), which are all based on mathematical expressions, to represent images in computer graphics.
 "Vector", in this context, implies more than a straight line.

 Vector graphics are based on vectors (also called paths, or strokes) which lead through locations called control points.
 Each of these points